kaltura/DeveloperPortalDocs/documentation/media-player/Player-Plugins.md

 * Plugins in action in our {% extlink player demo pages http://player.kaltura.com/docs/chaptersView %}.

-## Considerations for Creating Player Plugins
+## Considerations When Creating Player Plugins

 You can create your own custom plugin in order to extend Player functionality.
-Plugins code structure is fairly simple; however, please consider that the learning curve is quite steep and there are many best practices that you should follow in order to develop plugins correctly.
+The Plugin code structure is fairly simple; however, please bear in mind that there is quite a bit of work involved in creating plugins.
+Additionally, remember to follow the many best practices required in order to develop plugins correctly.
 This guide provides all of the required information to develop high-quality Player plugins.

 Please note that you can achieve a lot of functionality by simply using the Player API without the need to create a custom plugin.